happy-turtle/oit-unity/README.md

    project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard`.
 3. Run your scene.

-### (Legacy) ImageEffect Component
+### ImageEffect Component

-Note that the ImageEffect component does not support rendering transparent objects in scene view.
-You can add this by yourself, but it's not recommended as graphics resources might not get cleaned up and lead to editor crashes.

-1. Add the component `OitImageEffectComponent` to your scene preferably to the main camera.
+1. Add the component `OitImageEffectComponent` to your scene.
 2. Change the shaders of every object that shall be rendered with order-independent transparency.
 They have to have a material using a custom shader.
 Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard`.